The rise and rise of privacy-focused search engine DuckDuckGo

 DuckDuckGo in numbers

-• In October 2018, it reported 30 million daily queries
+- In October 2018, it reported 30 million daily queries this has now grown to over 98 million in 2025

 Of course, market share is still small compared with the search giants.
 (It has roughly 1% of Google’s daily search volume.)
 But its playing of the privacy angle has been highly effective, and if it continues to grow at the same rate, it will become even more attractive to paid-search advertisers.
 So it’s definitely one to watch.